airyhq/airy/docs/docs/guides/airy-core-in-production.md

 The default commit interval is set to 1000 ms (1 second).
 This is *not* recommended for production usage.
-You change the default value to a more suitable amount on the configuration file `infrastructure/helm-chart/charts/apps/charts/airy-config/values.yaml` by changing the `commitInterval` value.
+You change the `commitInterval` to a more suitable production value in the configuration file `infrastructure/helm-chart/charts/apps/charts/airy-config/values.yaml`.

 To deploy Kafka on Kubernetes with Helm, you can run: